Lattay/MiniTemple/README.md

 ```
 <% if a_bool: %>
 <%   if another_bool: %>
-Here both a_bool and another_bool are true
+Here a_bool and another_bool are both true
 <%   else: %>
 Here a_bool is true but not another_bool
 <% #end %>
 <% else:
 # the #end close the inner if block explicitely so the else is associated to the outer if %>
-Here no bool are true
+Here both conditions aree false
 ```

 ## The scope